Focusing in the Dark: How to Focus on Stars for Milky Way Photography

 Once you've found the smallest, most defined point, stop.
 Close Live View.
 Take the shot.
 The focus ring is now off-limits until conditions change.
 Even a slight bump can shift focus enough to matter on a high-resolution sensor.

 "Don't chase a mathematically perfect point on the LCD.
-What you're looking for is the smallest, cleanest star image your lens and conditions can render — that's your focus point."
+What you're looking for is the smallest, cleanest star image your lens and conditions can render.
+That's your focus point."

 The method in one sentence